 A Neutral Third Party/Arbitrator.

-The AAA’s rules signify the importance of a neutral and unbiased arbitrator who has no vested interest or relation to the case.
+The AAA’s rules signify the importance of a neutral and unbiased arbitrator with no vested interest or relation to the case.
 An arbitrator’s role is to simply evaluate the facts of the case.
 They go through the evidence and cases that both parties present.

 Arbitrations’ Location.

 The rules clearly state the location where the hearings will take place.
-The rules will decide the location to accommodate the needs of the parties to the arbitrations.
+The rules will decide the location to accommodate the parties’ needs in the arbitrations.

 There Has to be a Preliminary Hearing.

 A preliminary hearing can happen in person, over the phone, or by written means.
-The hearing will also touch up on procedural issues, timelines, legal issues.
+The hearing will also discuss procedural, timelines, and legal issues.
 The identification of witnesses and evidence will also happen in this stage.

 Document Exchange and Disclosure Stage